-As soon as large organizations dealing with huge applicant lists realize they can buy the applicant assessment results they need from organizations like Cambridge Analytica or the Psychometrics Centre, without ever having to engage-with/ask candidates to complete any self-report questionnaires, the market for self-report will begin to shrink substantially in favour of computer-based direct behaviour-based assessment reports of candidate psychological attributes and outcome/risk predictions.
+As soon as large organizations dealing with huge applicant lists realise they can buy the applicant assessment results they need from organizations like Cambridge Analytica or the Psychometrics Centre, without ever having to engage-with/ask candidates to complete any self-report questionnaires, the market for self-report will begin to shrink substantially in favour of computer-based direct behaviour-based assessment reports of candidate psychological attributes and outcome/risk predictions.

 Basically, the applicant process and shortlisting can be entirely automated using judicious target-candidate profile-matching using ‘discrete’ AI-based assessments.
 And, as Cambridge Analytica have shown us, this new technology can be applied by governments just as well as commercial organizations.